brickpool/logo/doc/PG-Protocol.md

 --- | --- | ---
 Confirmation | `06` | Acknowledgment
 Data | `48 65 6C 6C 6F 20 77 6F 72 6C 64 21 20 20 20 20` | Data Block
-Check sum | `21` | XOR Byte
+Checksum | `21` | XOR Byte
 >Figure Example _Read Block_ Response

 In this example the program name is read out.
 The maximum text width is 16 characters.
 The reading direction is from left to right.
-In addition, the XOR check sum value is used in this example (`21` hex).
+In addition, the XOR checksum value is used in this example (`21` hex).

 Format | Data
 --- | ---